 Many lenders and mortgage companies want to protect their assets, so they collect insurance as a portion of their mortgage.
 In other words, when you pay your mortgage, you may already be paying that insurance.
 But double-check your loan documents in order to make sure.

 Also, reassess your insurance policy at least once a year to make sure that you have an adequate amount of coverage.
 Having inadequate insurance is almost as bad as having none at all.

 I know, I know: I keep talking about insurance.
 But that’s because it’s so darn important.

-It’s against the law to drive without at least a state–mandated minimum amount of car insurance.
-It doesn’t cost much more to get you little bit of extra coverage that will pay for damages to both your car and the other party’s vehicle.
+It’s against the law to drive without at least a state-mandated minimum amount of car insurance.
+It doesn’t cost much more to get you a little bit of extra coverage that will pay for damages to both your car and the other party’s vehicle.
 You’ll also want liability protection that will cover bodily injury in case of an accident.

 Remember: bodily injury is a health-related bill, and those costs can be astronomical.

 If you’re paying high-interest credit card debt, such as 29 percent APR credit card fees, it’s hard for you to afford to not pay that back as quickly as possible.
 Every month that you’re paying a high-interest loan, you’re sinking further and further into a hole.